FRC4561TerrorBytes/TB2022/README.md

 * Powered by 2 Falcon 500s and 2 NEOs
 * 2 beam break sensors
 * Automated feeder logic using OR gate
-* Motion Profileing for smooth arm operation
+* Motion profiling for smooth arm operation

 ### [Climber Subsystem](src/main/java/frc/robot/subsystems/ClimberSubsystem.java)
 The climber subsystem controls the 3 dimensional movement of the robot both on the y and z planes.
 It uses 3 Falcon 500 motors total, 2 to power the telescoping arms that reach out to the next set of rungs in order to "traverse" bar to bar, and another on the winch, the mechanism that lets the robot lean the telescoping arms at an angle to be able to reach the next rung, which is diagonal from the current rung.
 The climber subsystem makes use of 2 sets of arms and hooks, one telescoping, and one fixed.
 The fixed arm acts as an anchor to hold the robot on a rung, while the telescoping arm reaches out and latches onto the next rung.
 The TalonFXs are used to find the relative position of the telescoping arm.